MercedEnergy/Firmware-Electronics-Engineering/Projects/README.md

     - Instructions Manual
     - List of components
   * Code
     - Consists of all code
+    - Files must be inside a folder in order to run.
 - Major projects to be organized by name of project
   * Documentation
     - Methodology